 The field facilities include a fixed steel platform, the Alba Northern Platform, and a Floating Storage Unit (FSU), the first to be purpose-built for the UK sector of the North Sea.
 The field was further developed in 2001 through the addition of the Alba Extreme South subsea production centre.

-Alba crude oil is offloaded from the stern of the FSU to a shuttle tanker approximately every second month before being transported to refineries in northwest Europe.
+Alba crude oil is offloaded from the stern of the FSU to a shuttle tanker before being transported to refineries in northwest Europe.
 Alba gas is used for fuel and the platform is also connected by a gas line to the Britannia platform in which Ithaca Energy (UK) Limited holds a 32.38 percent non-operated working interest, via a 2.5 mile (4 km) pipeline linking the two facilities.

-Alba is operated by Ithaca Oil and Gas Limited (36.7 percent) with Waldorf Production (25.68%), NEO Energy (17%), Spirit Energy (12.65%) and EnQuest (8%) holding non-operated working interests in the field.
+Alba is operated by Ithaca Oil and Gas Limited (36.67 percent) with Waldorf Production (25.68%), NEO Energy (17%), Spirit Energy (12.65%) and EnQuest (8%) holding non-operated working interests in the field.